-The Geneva International Centre for Humanitarian Demining (GICHD) and SIPRI have released a new global report of anti-vehicle mine incidents in 2018.
+The Geneva International Centre for Humanitarian Demining (GICHD) and SIPRI have released a new global report on anti-vehicle mine incidents in 2018.

-The report finds 199 incidents related, or suspected to be related, to anti-vehicle mines (AVMs) in 23 states and territories, representing an 18% increase in incidents from AVMs compared with 2017.
+The report finds 199 incidents related, or suspected to be related, to anti-vehicle mines (AVMs) in 23 states and territories, representing an 18 per cent increase in incidents from AVMs compared with 2017.
 These incidents caused 569 casualties in 2018 (226 dead and 343 injured).
-The number of incidents is the highest since GICHD-SIPRI data collection began in 2015.
+The number of incidents is the highest since GICHD–SIPRI data collection began in 2015.

-Over the four years between 2015 and 2018, the GICHD and SIPRI recorded 727 AVM incidents that caused 2,077 casualties—519 people were killed or injured on average every year.
-This figure is significantly higher than the average of 357 AVM casualties from 2011 to 2014.
+Over the four years from 2015 to 2018, the GICHD and SIPRI recorded 727 AVM incidents that caused 2077 casualties—519 people were killed or injured on average per year.
+This figure is significantly higher than the average of 357 AVM casualties per year from 2011 to 2014.

 Yemen, Mali, Ukraine and Pakistan were the four states with the most recorded AVM incidents in 2018.
 Yemen and Mali alone accounted for 64 per cent of total incidents globally.
 Despite the reduced number of incidents in 2019, Ukraine still features among the top three affected states for the fourth consecutive year.